bonsaiheldin/carrotJS/README.md

 For now it thankfully includes https://github.com/IceCreamYou/MainLoop.js for the two core loops.

+> Please note that this framework is in active development and **not ready to use**.

 ### Introduction

 A game can be created and started by a single line of code: